The Banking Regulation Review: Nigeria

 - when compelled to make disclosures pursuant to court orders in proceedings (such as a garnishee process);

-- where the interests of the bank requires disclosure; and
+- where the interests of the bank require disclosure; and

 - where disclosure is made at the request, or with the consent (express or implied), of the customer.

-With over 79 million active bank accounts,42 Nigerian banks primarily raise funds to carry on their activities from customer deposits.
+Nigerian banks primarily raise funds to carry out their activities from customer deposits.
 In addition, Nigerian banks access funding from the capital market through the issuance of bonds and other financial instruments; and access loans from development finance institutions, foreign institutional (impact) lenders and international banks, the proceeds of which are typically on-lent to customers and used to fund other activities.
 They also source their funds from trading in securities (particularly treasury bills and other government-backed securities) as well as from interest on moneys lent to customers.

-The CBN is also empowered under the CBN Act to lend money to Nigerian banks facing liquidity issues on such terms and interest rates as it deems fit.
-To guide banks in the management of their liquidity, the CBN in 2003 issued the Guidelines for the Development of Liquidity Management Policies43 (the Liquidity Management Guidelines).
+The CBN is also empowered under the CBN Act to lend money to Nigerian banks facing liquidity issues on terms and interest rates that it deems fit.
+To guide banks in the management of their liquidity, the CBN in 2003 issued the Guidelines for the Development of Liquidity Management Policies49 (the Liquidity Management Guidelines).
 The Liquidity Management Guidelines seek to monitor banks' liquidity at all times, ensuring that banks maintain adequate and sufficient liquidity to meet the financial obligations of their operations.

 Under the Liquidity Management Guidelines, each bank is expected to have a steady cash flow, hold a reasonable stock of liquid assets and have the capacity to borrow.
 The Liquidity Management Guidelines thus suggest different liquidity management strategies that may be adopted by banks to ensure adequate liquidity, including: